hubertli1991/Picturegram/README.md

 #### Search Bar

 The `SearchBar` input box has an onKeydown listener that invokes `searchUsingSearchBarIndex`.
 This function initiates a public variable `this.netUpDown = this.netUpDown || 0`.
 This is the index of the array `this.state.matchedUsers` (we get this by invoking `UserStore.topSeven` from above).
-If the current user presses the down arrow, `this.netUpDown = this.netUpDown + 1` and the css of the corresponding `SearchIndexItem` changes to make it darker.
+If the current user presses the down arrow, `this.netUpDown++` and the css of the corresponding `SearchIndexItem` changes to make it darker.
 If the current user presses enter, the selected item invokes it's `searchForUser` function.

 ```` javascript
 searchUsingSearchBarIndex: function(e) {